Keto Diet Vs. Coronavirus

 That said, viruses may survive on surfaces for a relatively short period of time.
 If their infected host cells are preserved in moisture, such as mucus from a cough or sneeze, they may survive long enough to infect someone else.
 It’s important to understand that while viruses can survive outside of the body, they can only replicate from within a living cell.

-Similarly to influenza, the coronavirus, COVID-19, attacks the white blood cells of the respiratory tract.
+Similar to influenza, the coronavirus, COVID-19, attacks the white blood cells of the respiratory tract.
 Named for its crown-shaped protein protruding from its membrane, the number 19 refers to the year it was first identified: 2019.

 How Our Body Fights Viral Infections:

-The virus enters our body through one of 2 ways: inhaled through particles in the air, or direct-entrance into our mucus membranes.
+The virus enters our body in one of 2 ways: inhaled through particles in the air, or direct-entrance into our mucus membranes.
 Six feet of social distancing recommended by the CDC protects us.
 If your neighbor breaths out infected air, most viruses will land on the floor within 6 feet of the infected person.
-Beyond that distance, too few viruses would inhaled to cause infection.
+Beyond that distance, too few viruses would be inhaled to cause infection.
 Direct contact refers to directly placing the virus into our eyes, nose, and mouth through touching with infected hands.
 Wash those hands for protection.
 Once inside our bodies, the virus finds a cell to live in.
 Once inside our cells, the virus has resources of food and water to replicate.
 Our white blood cells recognized the infected cells as an injured cell. —the virus tricks our white blood cells into absorbing its DNA through the cell membrane, where it can live, multiply, and shed itself in order to infect other cells.

 This is where the T-cells come into play.
 T-cells respond to the message by looking for infected cells and targeting them with cytokines (remember this word!)
 Cytokines are protein, blob-like substances that float around and signal where danger happens in our bodies.
 Infected cells die because of this cytokine signal.